heteyszabolcs/metawaffle/README.md

 This add-on of TADbit allows you to deconvolve the structural signal from a set of regions of interest and obtain the different structural clusters.

-meta-waffle is a tool for the extraction and classification of

 <!-- TOC depthFrom:1 depthTo:8 withLinks:1 updateOnSave:1 orderedList:0 -->

   - [Requirements](#requirements)